usaid-cs/yesterday-i-learned/angleterre.md

+- When the royalty fill in forms for applications and whatnot, they [really don't put in a last name](https://twitter.com/CBCAlerts/status/991288343907454976/photo/1).
 - The longest country name in the world is "the United Kingdom of Great Britain and Northern Ireland".
 - The use of [Defender of the Faith](https://en.wikipedia.org/wiki/Defender_of_the_Faith) in a king/queen's title predates Henry VIII, who famously didn't defend the faith.
 - England lost its only European mainland territory, [Pale of Calais](https://en.wikipedia.org/wiki/Pale_of_Calais), when [Mary I was busy burning her own people for protestant heresy](https://en.wikipedia.org/wiki/Siege_of_Calais_%281558%29) (1558).